thuydangthi/Kivy-movie/README.md

 # Kivy-movie
-Instructions: run command on terminal: python main.py
+Instructions: run this command on the terminal: python main.py